Theislemanager/Chatbot/README.md

 ╚█████╔╝██║░░██║██║░░██║░░░██║░░░██████╦╝╚█████╔╝░░░██║░░░
 ░╚════╝░╚═╝░░╚═╝╚═╝░░╚═╝░░░╚═╝░░░╚═════╝░░╚════╝░░░░╚═╝░░░

-# Read TheIsle.log files using ftp and send Discord Webhooks
+# Read TheIsle.log file using FTP and send Discord Webhooks

 Run the exe file and settings.json will be created in same directory as the launcher.
 Insert FTP and webhooks details and run the launcher again.